Joelynn94/dev-profile-generator/README.md

 # Developer Profile Generator

-Create a command-line application that dynamically generates a PDF profile from a GitHub username.
-The application will be invoked with the following command:

 ### Purpose

+A command-line application that dynamically generates a PDF profile from a GitHub username.
 It is important to have up-to-date information about members of the development team.
 Rather than navigating to each team member's GitHub profile, a command-line application will allow for quick and easy generation of profiles in PDF format.

 ### Functionality